 - What small things helped get them through the day.

 - Moments that put a smile on their face.

 - Ways they helped someone else, no matter how small it may seem.

 Although going through a loss is painful and hard, it can also change a person’s perspective and appreciation for life.
 Faith, hope, and prayer are powerful and sometimes, grief and loss lead to a deeper relationship and stronger belief in God.

-Recently, I asked my husband what was the one thing that helped him the most when his father died from a stroke, his former wife died of cancer, and most recently, his 93-year-old mother passed.
-He replied, “Knowing where they are.
-Knowing that they are in heaven right now with Jesus helps me get through it.”
+Recently, I asked a friend what was the one thing that helped them the most when their father died.
+They replied, “Knowing where he is.
+To know that he is heaven right now with Jesus helps me get through it.”

 If we equip ourselves with effective ways to be more compassionate, supportive and helpful, maybe, just maybe, we will all be better able to support someone who is hurting.
 It may also help us to heal when something happens to us.

 What other ways can we help those who are grieving?